Tom Pursglove: Criticism of the European Union

 Pursglove was one of the founders of Grassroots Out, an organisation which advocated United Kingdom withdrawal from the European Union.
 The organisation was led by politicians from a range of political parties, including fellow Conservative MP Peter Bone and Labour MP Kate Hoey.
 In February 2016 it was announced that Pursglove and fellow Conservative MP Peter Bone would be speakers at the UKIP Spring Conference.
 Although rare for representatives of rival political parties to appear at such events, they argued any role they had there would be as representatives of the Grassroots Out group.

 In April 2016, Pursglove was criticised for taking payments of £21,750 from the Grassroots Out campaign, of which he was chief executive, which some fellow campaigners argued should have been donated to further campaigning.
 However, he argued his work had "keep costs to a minimum, allowing us to spend the maximum amount on campaigning", rather than hiring outside expertise.
 In May 2016, he stated that, given the choice, he would ultimately prefer to see Britain leave the EU than his party secure another majority at the next general election, but also said that he was a 'loyal Conservative' and had no desire to defect to UKIP.

 The environment

 In 2015, Pursglove expressed scepticism about human influence on climate change and advocated abolishing the Department of Energy and Climate Change.
 Also in 2015, Pursglove questioned public spending on reducing carbon emissions in the UK on the grounds that countries such as China produce more emissions and therefore needed to take more action.

+Post-parliamentary career

+Following his defeat at the 2024 general election, Pursglove co-founded, and has worked as a Director, at public affairs consultancy Ascalane Partners.